Compulsory purchase laws in Scotland: Objections

-A minimum statutory period of 21 days applies for any objections to be made to the draft Compulsory Purchase Order.
+A minimum statutory period of 21 days applies for any objections to be made to the draft compulsory purchase order.
 If any objection is made to the confirming authority, the confirming authority must send the objections to the acquiring authority for their comments.
 If the objections are not withdrawn, the acquiring authority can negotiate with the objectors.
 If there is no resolution, the Scottish Government may hold a public local inquiry.
 This is done by way of referral of the draft CPO to the Planning and Environmental Appeals Divisions (DPEA) of the Scottish Government.

-Public Local Inquiry
+Public local inquiry

 Where an objection is not withdraw, a public local inquiry will be held by the Scottish Government's Planning and Environmental Appeals Division (DPEA).
 In practice, the DPEA will appoint a Reporter to hold the inquiry rather than chaired by Scottish Ministers.
 Where an inquiry is held, the DPEA Reporter must inform all objectors and publishes a notice in local newspapers that an inquiry is to be held and the date/location of such inquiry.
 The DPEA Reporter will listen to the objections made and any response from the acquiring authority.
 The DPEA Reporter has the power to require attendance of witnesses.
 Any individual who fails to attend or give evidence to the public local inquiry at the request of the DPEA Reporter is guilty of a criminal offence.
 After the inquiry concludes, the DPEA Reporter will produce a report, including recommendations for approval, modification or rejection of the draft CPO.